ISSN Barcode Structure for Serials

 To print an ISSN for retail, the 8-digit identifier must be converted as follows:

-- Prefix (977): Every ISSN-based barcode starts with this mandatory 3-digit prefix.
+- GS1 Prefix: Every ISSN-based barcode must start with the mandatory

-- Base ISSN: The first 7 digits of the assigned 8-digit ISSN (the original 8th digit is a checksum and is discarded).
+977prefix, identifying it globally as a periodical. - Base ISSN Payload: The first 7 digits of the assigned 8-digit ISSN (the original 8th check digit is discarded).

-- Check Digit: The final 13th digit, calculated using the standard EAN-13 Modulo 10 algorithm.
+00) used by publishers to track special issues, price changes, or variants of the same title without needing a new ISSN. - Check Digit: The final 13th digit, calculated using the standard EAN-13 Modulo 10 algorithm to validate the entire string.

-Publishers often add a 2-digit or 5-digit supplemental barcode to the right of the main ISSN.
-This "Add-on" typically represents the month (01-12) or the specific issue number, allowing retailers to distinguish between different editions of the same publication.
+This Add-on typically represents the month (01-12), week, or the specific issue number, allowing retailers to distinguish between different editions of the same publication and clear out old stock.